 After a busy, busy morning/early afternoon, the second half of the day will be a bit more relaxing.
 Walk over to the Bolhao neighborhood, and stroll down Rua Santa Catarina – Porto’s main shopping street.
 There’s lots of main sites right on this street, so you can see a lot in a short period of time.

 Fabrica de Nata and/or Manteigaria

-Fuel up for the afternoon with some pasteis de nata, Portugal’s famous egg tart.
+Fuel up for the afternoon with some of the best pasteis de nata in Porto, Portugal’s famous egg tart.
 Both Fabrica de Nata and Manteigaria are super popular with some of the best custard egg tarts in town.

 You’ve probably already had a few in Lisbon, but you’ll see – no amount of pasteis de nata is ever enough.
 I typically get fresh squeezed orange juice as well – so sweet and only a few euros (way cheaper than any fresh juice in the states).